-Standard 8: Meaningful Engagement of Families and Community - Special The special education director candidates engages families and the community in meaningful, reciprocal, and mutually beneficial ways to promote each student'sthe academic success and well-being of each student.
+Standard 8: Meaningful Engagement of Families and Community - Special education directors engage families and the community in meaningful, reciprocal, and mutually beneficial ways to promote each student's academic success and well-being.

-- 8(a) The special education director understands how to facilitate open effective communication with families and communities to promote student learning and achievements. - 8(b) The special education director understands how to motivate and engage families and communities as partners in increasing student growth, as measured by post-secondary success.
+- 8(a) The special education director understands how to facilitate open effective communication with families and communities to promote student learning and achievements. - 8(b) The special education director understands how to motivate and engage families and communities as partners in increasing student growth, as measured by postsecondary success.